-The Axopar 28 boat have several deck options.
-The standard specification boat has a flat afterdeck with stowage underneath.
-As an optional extra, this can be replaced with an aft cabin (1), bench/storage box (2) or pentry modul (3).
-The cabin may equipped with smaller pentry (4).
-Front part of the cabin are separate Toilet/Storage room (5).
-Door of the room is in the front deck.
+The Axopar boats have two different deck options.
+The boat can be equipped with a wetbar (1) or an aft cabin (2).
+The boat's fore cabin may equipped with a galley module (3).
 The layout of equipment and technical components may vary between boats due to different accessory alternatives.